raachely/AcousticSimilarity/README.md

 Single spike files can contain spike times for multiple units from a single session.
 There are no restrictions on where the tutor song .wav file needs to be.
 Your current directory should be set to the 'data' folder when running these analyses.
 These restrictions stem from  `reportOnData.m` and `loadSpikeDAta.m`, which are functions that find associated files/metadata for a given bird/session.
 Modify these accordingly if your data structure differs.

-To run:
+### To run:
 1. segmentAndCluster.m: segment juvenile & tutor syllables (doesn't cluster)
     * segmentAndCluster_auto does the same, but without manual refinement, + able to loop through multiple files
-2. prepareDRsylls.m: calculate syllable spectra and cluster
+2. prepareDRsylls.m: calculate syllable spectra and cluster for syllables from a given bird
-    * original fullClusterByDayGy242.m from BottjerLab repo was merged into this
+    * original step to run fullClusterByDayGy242.m from BottjerLab repo was merged into this
     * calculates spectra & clusters syllables from all sessions within each day, so run this only after segmenting syllables from all sessions within an age. even more efficient to run segmentAndCluster on _all_ recordings from a bird, and then run prepareDRsylls just once to cluster all of them (within each age) at once
-3. browseAndAccept.m: refine clustering & compare juvenile vs tutor syllables
+3. browseAndAcceptRY.m: refine clustering & compare juvenile vs tutor syllables
+   * original step to run compareTutorJuvenile.m from BottjerLab repo was merged into this; + modified for clarity
 4. writeNeuronStats.m: run basic calculations of spiking activity during syllable types/clusters

 ## Event structures